English 252—Theater in England

 Instructor: Katherine Mannheimer

-Theater in England will be conducted in London from December 30, 2015–January 10, 2016.
+Theater in England will be conducted in London from December 28, 2016–January 8, 2017.
 We will see approximately 20 plays.
-We do not yet know what the full schedule of plays will be, but you can be certain that we will see the best of what's available in the world's theater Mecca.
+We do not yet know what the full schedule of plays will be, but you can be certain that we will see the best of what's available.
 In recent years we have seen distinguished productions such as Patrick Stewart and David Tennant in Hamlet, Derek Jacobi in Twelfth Night, Michael Gambon and David Bradley in Pinter's No Man's Land, Ralph Fiennes and Clare Higgins in Oedipus, Mark Rylance in Jerusalem, Eddie Redmayne in Richard II, James Corden in One Man, Two Guvnors, and such award winning productions as August: Osage County, Matilda the Musical, and the rarely performed Family Reunion, by T.S.
 Eliot.
 We always see several world premiers such as, in years past, David Hare's Gethsemane, Marina Carr's The Cordelia Dream, Zorro the Musical, Emma Rice's Don John, and, this year The Orphan of Zhao, sometimes referred to as “The Chinese Hamlet.”
 The historical spread of the plays is terrific; only in London is such a range of theater possible.